Christine Ferris - PhD, BEd (Hon), TDCR, HPD, Dip HPsych, Dip NLP, Cert SM

 What's involved in a session?
 If a programme of treatment is required, the first session involves identifying the goals you wish to achieve and any resources you either have or need to develop.
 It is devoted to your account of what you wish to achieve, any history that is important and a full explanation of the services I can provide.
 I will allocate 80 minutes for the first session.
 Subsequent sessions are normally 50 minutes.
 Following the first session I will develop a tailored programme specifically for you.
 The anxiety programme is based on the strong research evidence used to treat people with IBS (irritable bowel syndrome) and involves 6/7 sessions.
 Single sessions are available if this is preferred.

 Therapeutic models may include clinical hypnosis, guided imagery, emotional freedom technique (EFT), coaching, counselling, relaxation training, visualisation, cognitive behavioural approaches and Neuro Linguistic Programming (NLP).

-I also provide therapy remotely using VSee.
-This is a secure telehealth platform.
+I only provide therapy remotely.
 I provide a 15 minutes practice session so that you can experience it for yourself before committing.